 Finch gets a big break-out “idea” that nabs him Mr. Biggley’s favor and involves the media to launch his plan.
 So try this Vintage Recording Studio backdrop for those priceless scenes, where Hedy launches – and then accidentally torpedoes – Finch’s great idea.
 The red-paneled walls play off the colorful tiled floors and bring that 1960’s studio feel to life!
 Some set cameras and clever lighting design could instantly transform this into a scene fit for any home television in America.

 It’s easy to see how, even in a show that’s not heavy on scene changes, setting the stage with a few key backdrops is incredibly vital.
-TheatreWorld’s wide variety of drops and talented, experienced staff are ready and waiting to help you put together the package that best suits your vision.
+TheatreWorld’s wide variety of drops and talented, experienced staff are ready and waiting to help you put together the package that best suits your vision for How to Succeed in Business Without Really Trying.
 So contact us today, and let us show you How to Succeed…. at putting together a family-friendly show that your audiences will adore!